Frustrated with webinar invites?

 Now, it’s important to note that just because you got reported does not necessarily mean the potential customer has an issue with your company or meant to report your e-mail.
 Many people mistakenly report e-mails in an attempt to unsubscribe or just delete the e-mail.

-Due to confusion, your potential client might click any button in their email interface that looks like an unsubscribe option.
-And just like that — your organization gets reported.
-Whether it happens intentionally or by mistake doesn’t matter.
-What’s crucial is that such actions can significantly harm your organization.
-If there are a few more complaints like this, Gmail and other email service providers may begin to block your server.
+Because of confusion, your potential client might click any button in their email that looks like an unsubscribe option.
+When that happens, your organization could end up being reported.
+It makes no difference whether this happens on purpose or by accident.
+What really matters is that such actions can seriously damage your organization.
+If this happens several more times, Gmail and other email providers may start blocking your server.

 However, there’s no need to panic.
 No matter how critical the situation may seem at first glance, it’s really not the end of the world.
 If your organization sends out such e-mails often, then complaints from users are a very predictable risk.
 And when something is predictable, it becomes easier to prevent it from happening again or finding a way around it once it does.